- Search The Registry

 Longstanding ties among families of the English elite were carried to the new colony, where they were reinforced by marriage and other relations.
 For instance, there were ancestral ties between the Spencer family of Bedfordshire and the Washington family; a Spencer secured the land grant later purchased by the Washington’s, where they built their Mount Vernon home.
 These sorts of ties were common in the early colony, as families shuttled back and forth between England and Virginia, maintaining their connections with the mother country and with each other.
 The ties among early Virginia families were based on marriage.
 In a pre-Revolutionary War economy dependent on the production primarily of tobacco and cotton as a commodity crop, the ownership of the best land was tightly controlled.

 It often passed between families of corresponding social rank.
-The Virginia economy was based on slave labor as the colony became a slave society.
+The Virginia economy was based on slave labor as the colony became an Antebellum South slave society.
 The landed elite could keep tight rein on political power, which passed in orderly fashion from family to family.
 In the more modern commercial economy of the north, social mobility became more prominent.
 The power of the elite was muted by newcomers who gained wealth in the market economy.
 The American Revolution did not cut ties with Britain’s social traditions.
 While some First Family members were loyal to Britain, others were Whigs who supported and led the Revolution.
 Most First Families remained in Virginia, where they flourished as planters, and from the labor use and sale of slaves.
 During the 1800’s, many FFV generations relocated into the cotton belt to start their own plantations.

-The Civil War devastated the Virginia economy, and emancipated all the slaves without compensation.
+The American Civil War devastated the Virginia economy, and emancipated all the slaves without compensation.
 Planters and small farmers both were economically hurt, but in general the First Families maintained social and political leadership well into the next century.
 They adopted modern agricultural technology and co-opted rich "Yankees" into their upper-class, rural horse-estate society and more.
 In 1887, following the Reconstruction era after the Civil War, Virginia Governor Wyndham Robertson wrote the first history of Pocahontas and her descendants, delineating the ancestry of FFV families including the Bollings, Clements, Whittles, Blands, Skipwiths, Flemings, Catletts, Gays, Jordans, Randolphs, Tazewells, and many others.
 Excluded from this history were 'natural children', mixed-race descendants of unions with slaves.

 Families often used surnames as given names, as in the "Johns" of Johns Hopkins University.
 A mother's maiden name might be used as a "middle name", to document that part of the person's ancestry.
 For example, Lt.
 Col. Powhatan Bolling Whittle of the 38th Virginia Infantry, Confederate States Army was an uncle of Matoaka Whittle Sims.
 In 1907, the Jamestown Exposition was held near Norfolk to celebrate the tricentennial of the arrival of the first English colonists and the founding of Jamestown.
 Preservation Virginia, formerly known as the Association for the Preservation of Virginia Antiquities, was founded in Williamsburg in 1889 to memorialize Virginia history.
 In the 20th century, Preservation Virginia emphasized patriotism by highlighting the Founding Fathers that hailed from Virginia.